-- \$5.7 million in increased personnel costs - \$1.3 million from an anticipated labor cost of living increase.
+• \$5.7 million in increased personnel costs

+\$1.3 million from an anticipated labor cost of living increase.
 The City will start collective bargaining with the majority of its labor unions in January 2022.
-The Mayor's Office has assumed that wages will increase at the rate of inflation 3.25% for FY 2022-23 and 2.83% for FY 2023-24. - \$3.6 million to allow the backfill of approximately 20 positions that became and remain vacant since the onset of the pandemic.
-Staff will determine which positions to backfill based on divisional needs. - \$0.9 million from position changes (see Attachment III) including five new positions: - One new 6331 Building Inspector in Engineering to support an anticipated increase in projects funded through stimulus funding and early Waterfront Resilience projects and to address the substantial backlog of encroachment permits. - One new 1844 Management Assistant in Engineering to provide administrative support, including administration of as-needed engineering contracts, management of the division's procurement needs, scheduling meetings and processing invoices.
-The position will also provide support for the Permit Desk adding redundancy for this key business function.
+The Mayor's Office has assumed that wages will increase at the rate of inflation - 3.25% for FY 2022-23 and 2.83% for FY 2023-24.

+\$3.6 million to allow the backfill of approximately 20 positions that became and remain vacant since the onset of the pandemic.
+Staff will determine which positions to backfill based on divisional needs.

+\$0.9 million from position changes (see Attachment III) including five new positions:

+8 Due to updated cost estimates, new repair needs identified during the significant rains of late 2021, and changes to the project rankings which occurred after the Port's submission to the SLC, the amounts shown in Figure 3-3 do not align to Attachment II.

-- Two apprentice positions in Maintenance, including a Gardener Apprentice and a Labor Apprentice, to create training pathways to union positions. - One new 9395 Property Manager in Real Estate to manage and activate public spaces including parks and mobile sidewalk vending. - Various substitutions of job classification for existing positions, including: - Downward substitution of a project management position in Homeland Security to an Emergency Services Coordinator position to support the Port's disaster management and security efforts including support for the mobile vending permit program. - The upward substation of three 1652 Accountant I to 1654 Accountant II positions to reflect the implementation of PeopleSoft which has increased the complexity of the Port's accounting ledgers, and additional work related to implementation of GASB 87 for Port leases and Port development projects. - One upward substitution of an 1824 Principal Administrative Analyst to an 1825 Principal Administrative Analyst II, as part of a reorganization of the finance team which included the reduction of finance positions from eight to five positions which increased administrative efficiency and accomplished net savings. - \$2.3 million in increased non-personnel costs - \$0.6 million from consolidating engineering consulting costs into the operating budget (this cost is offset by a matching reduction in project budgets) - \$0.4 million in increased security costs due to the renewal of the security contract to patrol Port property - \$0.3 million in increases for additional janitorial and security costs partially offset by savings from successful renegotiation of the Port's Pier 1 office lease. - \$1.0 million from restoring equipment and materials and supplies budget to pre-pandemic levels
+- One new 6331 Building Inspector in Engineering to support an anticipated increase in projects funded through stimulus funding and early Waterfront Resilience projects and to address the substantial backlog of encroachment permits. - One new 1844 Management Assistant in Engineering to provide administrative support, including administration of as-needed engineering contracts, management of the division's procurement needs, scheduling meetings and processing invoices.
+The position will also provide support for the Permit Desk adding redundancy for this key business function. - Two apprentice positions in Maintenance, including a Gardener Apprentice and a Labor Apprentice, to create training pathways to union positions. - One new 9395 Property Manager in Real Estate to manage and activate public spaces including parks and mobile sidewalk vending. - Various substitutions of job classification for existing positions, including: - Downward substitution of a project management position in Homeland Security to an Emergency Services Coordinator position to support the Port's disaster management and security efforts including support for the mobile vending permit program. - The upward substation of three 1652 Accountant I to 1654 Accountant II positions to reflect the implementation of PeopleSoft which has increased the complexity of the Port's accounting ledgers, and additional work related to implementation of GASB 87 for Port leases and Port development projects. - One upward substitution of an 1824 Principal Administrative Analyst to an 1825 Principal Administrative Analyst II, as part of a reorganization of the finance team which included the reduction of finance positions from eight to five positions which increased administrative efficiency and accomplished net savings. - \$2.3 million in increased non-personnel costs - \$1.3 million in Other Current Expenses (see Attachment VII for details), with major changes including: - \$0.6 million from consolidating engineering consulting costs into the operating budget (this cost is offset by a matching reduction in project budgets) - \$0.4 million in increased security costs due to the renewal of the security contract to patrol Port property - \$0.3 million in increases for additional janitorial and security costs partially offset by savings from successful renegotiation of the Port's Pier 1 office lease. - \$1.0 million from restoring equipment and materials and supplies budget to pre-pandemic levels

 Services of other City departments, or workorders, remain a significant expense.
-Figure 3-5 below provides details, with most changes representing minor increases with the exception of the Public Utilities Commission work order to provide shoreside power to cruise ships which was eliminated from the current year budget due to COVID.
+Figure 3-5 below provides details on large workorders, with most changes representing minor increases with the exception of the Public Utilities Commission work order to provide shoreside power to cruise ships which was eliminated from the current year budget due to COVID.
+See Attachment VIII for a complete list of workorders proposed in the biennial budget.